ufoss-org/ufoss-website/docs/kotysa/table-mapping.md

 ### Declare your indexes

 In Kotysa, indexes are part of the table mapping.
-Just add `unique` on a column, or create an index from several columns inside a Table.
+Just add `unique` on a column, or create an `index` from several columns of a table.

 ```kotlin
 object Roles : H2Table<Role>("roles") {